-Beginning with the Fall, 1995 semester, Jacksonville State University will begin participating in the Federal Direct Student Loan Program (FDSL).
-This new program is very similar to Stafford Loans, which will no longer be available.
-The Direct Loan Program is expected to simplify the application process for receiving loans, since funds will come directly from Jacksonville State University.
-Applicants will no longer be required to complete a bank loan form for this loan.
-Once approved, eligible applicants for this loan can expect to receive their funds within days, rather than weeks for the old Stafford Loan Program.
+Beginning with the Fall, 1995 semester, Jacksonville State University participated in the Federal Direct Student Loan Program (FDSL).
+This new program is very similar to the Stafford Loan Program.
 Maximum loan amounts, interest rates, and most other aspects of the FDSL program are almost identical to the old Stafford Loans.
 One major change is in the repayment program, which has been greatly expanded to allow for more options in repaying the loans.
-Students who received Stafford Loans will be allowed to consolidate them with Direct Loans.
+Students who have received Stafford Loans will be allowed to consolidate them with Direct Loans.

-There are three types of Federal Direct Student Loans: subsidized, unsubsidized, and

-Federal Direct PLUS Loan.
+There are three types of Federal Direct Student Loans: subsidized, unsubsidized, and Federal Direct PLUS Loan.
+Following is a brief description of each loan.